Ronald-Munodawafa-TQS/THT/README.md

 - Please present your review in a Markdown file.
 - Please refer to line numbers in your review.
-- Please review the hypothetical student sumbissions by commenting on
+- Please review the hypothetical student submissions by commenting on
     - Correctness
     - Efficiency
     - Style
     - Documentation
-- Please comment on the postive aspects and improvements that are necessary while being encouraging.
+- Please comment on the positive aspects and improvements that are necessary while being encouraging.

 ### Option 1: Python Task

 Compulsory Task 1
 Follow these steps:

-- In a file called anagram.py, create:
+- In a file called `anagram.py`, create:

-- Given an array of strings strs, group the anagrams together.
+- Given an array of strings `strs`, group the anagrams together.
 - An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
     - You can return the answer in any order.
     - Strings consists of lowercase English letters.